tdyer/rails-overview-lesson/ControllerCreate.md

   # MoviesController new action
   get '/movies/new', to: 'movies#new'
 ```
+This will allow Rails to handle a HTTP GET request for the path `/movies/new`.
+This route **MUST** be above the show route in the routes.rb.

+> This route for the new action MUST be above the route for the show action.
+The routing code will look at each route starting from the top of the routes.rb file until it finds a match.
+>
+>So, if the path in the request is `/movies/new` and the route for the show action, `/movies/:id` is reached.
+The this will be be a match and try to invoke the MoviesController#show action. **Not Good**.
+>
+> The `/movies/:id` will match anything following the second backslash in the path.
+So it would see the string `new` in `/movies/new` as the `:id`!

-> We also have to modify the route for the show action.
+We also have to modify the route for the show action.

 ```ruby
  get '/movies/:id', to: 'movies#show', as: 'movie'
 ```

 We have to add the `as: 'movie'` to the end of route so we will be
-able to use the movie_path and movie_url helpers in the upcoming form.
+able to use the `movie_path` and `movie_url` helpers in the upcoming form.

+> Later we will see that routes not only match a request path and dispatch to a controller action.
+Routes also may generate a path or url helper method.

 #### Create a new action.